-Chris teaches the Speculative Fiction Writing Workshop
+Chris teaches the Center's Speculative Fiction Writing Workshops

 and Intensive Institute on the Study of SF,

-as well as a number of other regular-semester writing and SF courses.
+as well as a number of other regular-semester writing and

-Michael Page co-Chairs Academic Programming for the
+Michael Page co-chairs Academic Programming for the

-Campbell Conference and is a
+Gunn Center Conference and is a

 Research Fellow working with the Center.
 Mike teaches science